numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The class structure, illustrated below, would obey these rules:

 1. Abstract DTypes cannot be instantiated.
-Instantiating an abstract DType raises an error, or perhaps returns a concrete subclass.
+Instantiating an abstract DType raises an error, or perhaps returns an instance of a concrete subclass.
    Raising an error will be the default behavior and may be required initially.

-2. While abstract DTypes may be superclasses, they may also act like Python's abstract base classes (ABC).
+2. While abstract DTypes may be superclasses, they may also act like Python's abstract base classes (ABC) allowing registration instead of subclassing.
    It may be possible to simply use or inherit from Python ABCs.

 3. Concrete DTypes cannot be subclassed.
 In the future this might be relaxed to allow specialized implementations such as a GPU float64 subclassing a